 Subconsciousness.
 You’ve without doubt seen this word pass by a few times in our blog.
-This is not a coincidence.
+That is not a coincidence.
 Why?
-The subconscious state of the brain plays a huge role in our daily life and in neuromarketing.
+The subconscious brain plays a huge role in our daily life and neuromarketing.
 From the moment we learn to walk, start driving our first car or develop a hobby.
 At some point, we own these skills naturally and without thinking.
 A little brother of subconsciousness is priming, a phenomenon related to learning and our memory.
-Priming enables us to subconsciously recognise information that we have been exposed to.
-This means that exposure to one stimulus influences a response to another stimulus.
+Priming enables us to recognise information that we have been exposed to subconsciously.
+That means that exposure to one stimulus influences a response to another stimulus.
 For psychologists, priming is a Valhalla for research.
-It’s mysterious, complex, and influences a major part of our behaviour.
+It’s mysterious, complex, and impacts a significant part of our behaviour.
 In this blog, we will describe the basics of priming and how you can use it for online marketing.

 A pile of associations

-When we mentioned that priming plays a huge role in our everyday lives, we were not exaggerating.
-Imagine that your friend returned from a trip to Italy and tells you all about it.
+When we mentioned that priming plays a massive role in our everyday lives, we were not exaggerating.
+Imagine that your friend returned from a trip to Italy and told you all about it.
 During the chat, it’s not unusual to find yourself craving a plate of pasta.
 Waiting for your doctor’s appointment in a room painted in a calming tone of blue?
-This will make you more relaxed when seeing the doc.
+That will make you more relaxed when seeing the doc.
 Even after reading this article, you might recognise prime numbers faster.
 How do psychologists explain this?

 Different types of priming